irtazahashmi/pytspl/doc/tutorials/reading_custom_datasets.rst

 CSV and TNTP format
 -------------------

-Here, we read CSV file containing edges of a graph, process the data to identify source and target nodes, extract a specific feature (distance), and convert this data into a simplicial complex.
+Here, we load CSV file containing edges of a graph, process the data to identify source and target nodes, extract a specific feature (distance), and convert this data into a simplicial complex.
 The summary provides a quick overview of the structure and properties of the generated simplicial complex,